aws-samples/sample-aws-multi-account-observability/DEPLOYMENT_GUIDE.md

-# View360 Deployment Guide
+# Deployment Guide

-This is a comprehensive deployment guide for View 360 (Multi account observability) within AWS.
+This is a comprehensive deployment guide for Multi account observability within AWS.

 ## Introduction & Architecture